PUBG's new 4x4 map Sanhok, previously known as Savage, is for players who're up for a little more feisty a challenge than usual.

 PUBG's Sanhok map explained - size, new features and map differences

-The most obvious point to make about it is that this new map is, of course, smaller than the other two maps Erangel and Miramar that already exist - with both of those coming in at 8 kilometres by 8 kilometres, to this one's four by four, and the player count sticking to 100 per round.
+The most obvious point to make about it is that this new map is, of course, smaller than the other maps, like the 8x8 Erangel and Miramar and the newer 6x6 Vikendi.
+This one's four by four kilometres, and the player count sticking to 100 per round.

-- Weather's back! - contentious weather conditions like fog and rain have returned.
+- Weather's back! - contentious weather conditions like fog and rain have returned with Sanhok.
 They were unpopular at first, but the hardcore community has been after their return for some time, and we're personally delighted to see them back and mixing up our playstyles once again.

 - There's an Easter Egg location - We won't spoil it, but it's from a film, and it's circular...

 - Weapon spawns - More gear spawns faster, in brief.
-Specifically, ARs, SMGs and DMRs are spawned more often, the item spawn rate is up by 5 per cent compared to round 4 of the Sanhok testing, and 8x and 15x scopes don't spawn at all on Sanhok, other than in care packages.
+Specifically, ARs, SMGs and DMRs are spawned more often, the item spawn rate is up by 5 per cent compared to round 4 of the Sanhok testing before it launch.
+Plus, 8x and 15x scopes don't spawn at all on Sanhok, other than in care packages.